Smoky, Spicy, Creamy, Warm

 - ½ lb (about 4 large) fresh poblano peppers

-- 4 cups chicken broth - OR - vegetable broth (if keeping this totally vegetarian)
+- 4 cups chicken broth (may use vegetable broth for vegetarian)

 - 1 tsp ground cumin